 We came to the Temple of Kom Ombo as most travelers do — on a Nile River cruise.
 The sailing from Aswan to Kom Ombo takes a few hours and most cruises try to time their arrival for around sunset because the monument throws off a spectacular deep red color.
 The river cruise boat drops you at a dock right at the temple itself.
 It makes for a very impressive arrival!

-After a couple of hours, we returned to the boat for lunch and set sail from Aswan up (yes, the Nile strangely flows South to North) the great River Nile.
-Near sunset, we arrived at Kom Ombo temple.
-This temple from the Ptolemaic times (built in the 2nd century BC) is the only temple in Egypt to two gods — both the crocodile god Sobek and the god Haroeris (Horus the Elder).
-This temple is just 100 yards from the river bank.
-Since we were there at sunset, the entire monument burned a deep red.
+This temple from the Ptolemaic times (built in the 2nd century BC) is the only temple in Egypt built to honor two gods — both the crocodile god Sobek and the god Haroeris (Horus the Elder).
+This unusual double temple is much more striking in person and has been recognized as a UNESCO World Heritage Site.

-The most impressive thing about Kom Ombo was the relief in the carvings on the walls.
+The most impressive thing about the dual temples were the relief in the carvings on the walls.
 They were not simply carved into the rock, but they were completed so that the sharp details stood up out of the rock vividly.

 In some places, you could even see a glimpse of the amazingly deep colors that would have covered the temple thousands of years ago.
 Yes, you heard that right.
 Some of the original colors still remain.

 We spent about an hour walking around as the light and shadows from the sunset played on the colors of the stones and ancient reliefs.
 Some of them left us absolutely in awe.

 Before this trip, we had never heard of Kom Ombo.
 We had prioritized seeing other temples, like Abu Simbel.
 However, this one surprised us and we would certainly recommend visiting if you have the opportunity.